afeldman-nm/vllm-enc-dec-rfc/rfc.md

 This RFC gives an overview of those features & models which **will not be compatible with encoder/decoder initially, but which should be made compatible eventually** (i.e. **No** in the 2nd column, **Yes** in the third column in the support matrix.)

+Note that there are features (automatic prefix caching/sliding window/chunked prefill/LoRA) which are not long-term compatibility goals.

 ## Background

 Before continuing, it will be helpful to review [the details of the new vLLM encoder/decoder infrastructure](https://github.com/afeldman-nm/vllm-enc-dec-rfc/blob/main/infra-enc-dec.md).